garysweaver/irie/README.md

     ActiveRecord::Base.send(:include, ActiveModel::ForbiddenAttributesProtection)

-If you want to use permitters in all models, you need Cancan:
+If you want to use Permitters in all models, you need CanCan:

-Make sure you include Cancan:
+Make sure you include CanCan:

     gem "cancan"

 Include this in `config/environment.rb`

     ActiveRecord::Base.send(:include, CanCan::ModelAdditions)

+Configuration, suggestions, and what to use and how may continue to change, but read this doc fully and hopefully it is correct!

 ### Rails Version-specific Eccentricities